joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

     imageLoader.load(new URLRequest("moonMap.png"));

 The first line declares the Loader instance named `imageLoader`.
-The third line actually starts the loading process by calling the Loader object’s `load()` method, passing a URLRequest instance representing the URL of the image to load.
+The third line actually starts the loading process by calling the Loader object's `load()` method, passing a URLRequest instance representing the URL of the image to load.
 The second line sets up the event listener that will be triggered when the image has completely loaded.
-Notice that the `addEventListener()` method is not called on the Loader instance itself; instead, it’s called on the Loader object’s `contentLoaderInfo` property.
-The Loader instance itself doesn’t dispatch events relating to the content being loaded.
-Its `contentLoaderInfo` property, however, contains a reference to the LoaderInfo object that’s associated with the content being loaded into the Loader object (the external image in this case).
+Notice that the `addEventListener()` method is not called on the Loader instance itself; instead, it's called on the Loader object's `contentLoaderInfo` property.
+The Loader instance itself doesn't dispatch events relating to the content being loaded.
+Its `contentLoaderInfo` property, however, contains a reference to the LoaderInfo object that's associated with the content being loaded into the Loader object (the external image in this case).
 That LoaderInfo object does provide several events relating to the progress and completion of loading the external content, including the `complete` event